Gila Monster Black IPABeer type

 Fill the FV with cold water to the 8.5 litre mark.

-Sprinkle the US-05 yeast and fit the lid.
+Sprinkle the US-05 and brew can yeast then fit the lid.

 Place the FV in a location out of direct sunlight and try ferment between 18C-22C.